Home | Personal Development | Law of Consistency

-We have seen the advertisement; three monthly payments of 19.99 and you can achieve magical results—the body of your dreams.
-We want a successful life; but are tempted by promises of remarkable results without remarkable effort—simple and fast.
+We have seen the advertisements; three monthly payments of 19.99 to achieve magical results—the body of your dreams.
+We want a successful life; but are misled by remarkable promises of results without remarkable effort—simple and fast.
 DO THIS; RECEIVE THAT.
 Marketing creates want.
 “You need this,” they tell us.
-Companies find something that people will want and sell it.
-By increasing the want, you increase the market.
+Companies research what people want and then market and sell it (for a profit).
+By increasing the want, they increase the market.
 If enough people want something, someone will offer it.

-Significant change, toppling entrenching habits, demands more than a few simple steps.
-Before beginning, we must prepare for the immediate insignificant results.
-Benefits stubbornly wait for consistency before blessing our lives; first arriving in small imperceptible drops, slowly increasing in consistency.
-But over the years, the changes accumulate soon soaking us with opportunity and joys.
+Significant change, toppling entrenching habits, demands more than a magical cure.
+Before beginning any program to change, we must prepare for the insignificant results likely to follow.
+Benefits stubbornly wait for consistency before blessing our lives; change first arrives in small imperceptible drops, slowly accumulating.
+But over the years, changes pour in, soaking us with opportunity and joys.
 Evaluating progress early in legitimate processes is difficult.

 Consistency is the key to success.
 Angela Duckworth PhD, a professor of psychology at the University of Pennsylvania, supports this finding through interviews of successful high achievers.
 She found that, "high achievers often talk about commitment of a different kind.
 Rather than intensity, what comes up again and again in their remarks is the idea of consistency over time" (2018, location 879).

 Complexity and Change

 The complexity of life blurs direct correlations.
 Our minds manipulate facts, confuse feelings, and bias results.
 A simple musing over costs and benefits succumbs to hope, pessimism and present moods; exploiting assessments to produce the answer we prefer.